Baby bored with play gym – is that even possible? Read more and find out below how to make a baby play gym fun again for your little one.

 Prop books, art cards, photos

 Get some board books and prop them in front of your child.
+Click the images below to check the price.

 If you have old holiday or invitation cards, you can also use them.
 Or print a new one!
 This can help them improve their vision development.